PreferredAI/venom-examples/README.md

 Your preferred focused crawler based on [Venom](https://github.com/PreferredAI/Venom).
 Now in a convenient package to quickly get your projects up to speed!

 Bundled in this pack is a few fully functional examples to help get you up and sprinting.
-If you require a tutorial, you can access a example [here](https://github.com/PreferredAI/venom-tutorial).
+If you require a tutorial, you can access a tutorial [here](https://github.com/PreferredAI/venom-tutorial).
 For more information, read the tutorial guide below.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ai.preferred/venom/badge.svg)](https://maven-badges.herokuapp.com/maven-central/ai.preferred/venom)